blindman67/GrooverNW/README.md

 #GROOVER NW

+### Current status: Upgrading and Totaly spannered...
+Upgrade will be complete by Monday morning.

 A nw.js based native app framework for realtime 2D graphics applications using canvas.

 ###THIS is very much a work in progress and is subject to change at any time.